My Lyme Came Back After Antibiotics. Here's How I Treated It Naturally

 Because I'd likely had Lyme for years by the time I began treatment, it took some time for me to notice any results.
 But soon, there was no question the drugs were working.
 After three months, I had less pain; after six months, I could walk around the block (no small feat for me at the time); and after nine months, I could go on a 2-mile hike.
 All told, I was on this combination of antibiotics for about two years (plus loads of probiotics to help prevent them from decimating my gut), after which I felt completely symptom-free—something I never, ever expected.

 And I felt pretty great for about a year.
 But then I'd start to feel a bit more achy than usual after walking; my ankles and knees would get red, hot, and painful; I started to notice that old tingling sensation in my arms and legs; and eventually, I was struggling to walk again.
 My Lyme was re-emerging even after lengthy antibiotic treatment—and apparently, that's not uncommon.
-This, I've since learned, is partially due to the spirochete (or corkscrew) shape of the bacteria that causes Lyme disease (Borrelia burgdorferi), which allows some of the bacteria to essentially burrow deep into your tissue and re-emerge later when conditions are more favorable.
+This, I've since learned, is partially due to the spirochete (or corkscrew) shape of the bacteria that causes Lyme disease (Borrelia burgdorferi), which allows some forms of the bacteria to essentially burrow deep into your tissue and lay dormant only to re-emerge later when conditions are more favorable.